johnfigs/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+- useRouteMatch attempts to match the current URL to get a matched object.

 1. How would you explain form validation to someone who has never programmed before?

+- Form validation ensures that the user is filling out a form with valid information, such as meeting minimum lengths, filling out a properly formatted email address, and that required fields are being filled out among many other form requirements.

 1. In 1-2 sentences, define end to end testing.

+- end to end testing automates testing closely approximating how a real user will use your application.
+Button clicks, scrolls, and many other events are simulated to ensure components render, forms and fillable, buttons are working.

 ## Instructions